Welcome to Parsera

 Basic usage

-env variable (If you want to run custom LLM see Custom Models).
+First, set up PARSERA_API_KEY env variable (If you want to run custom LLM see Custom Models).

 You can do this from python with: